 3.2.5.1.1 Level of technical experience in providing the types of services sought by the RFP.

-3.2.5.1.2 Description of all services similar to those sought by this RFP that the bidder, predecessor entities, and affiliated entities, has provided to other businesses or governmental entities within the last twenty-four (24) months.
+3.2.5.1.2 Description of all services similar to those sought by this RFP that the bidder, predecessor entities, and affiliated entities, has provided to businesses or governmental entities within the last twenty-four (24) months, including in Iowa.

 For each similar service, provide a matrix detailing: